rhysseddon/Flags-Quiz-MS2-Project-/README.md

 - Should contain small centralised text displaying "Developed by Rhys Seddon"

 #### Features left out
-- I decided to leave out the "correct"/"incorrect messages from displaying on top of the flags, as the flags are many different colours it would be difficult to clearly display the messages without looking compromised from similar colours from the flags.
+- I decided to leave out the "correct"/"incorrect" messages from displaying on top of the flags, as the flags are many different colours it would be difficult to clearly display the messages without looking compromised from the similar colours from the flags.

-- To streamline the testing of the site I decided to keep the number of flags (questions) to a minimum, so the tester will not have to answer a large volume of questions to get to test the end features of the game.
-More flags can easliy be implemented later as I used `flagcount.length` for anywhere the amount of flags would be needed, so the developer would only need to add the flag images to the images folder and country names to the `flags` array to add extra questions.
+#### Features To Add later
+- At a later time an increased amount of flags or questions could be added.
+Or the user could customise the amount of questions wtih the start pop up modal asking the user how many questions they would like to answer with a choice of 5 flags, 10 flags, 50 flags or even all 193 flags of the world.

 ## Game
 ### Start